layer5io/istio-service-mesh-workshop/lab-2/README.md

 ![](img/expose_url.png)

-Port forward runs in the foreground.
+Port-forwarding runs in the foreground.
 We have appeneded '&' to the end of the above 2 commands to run them in the background.
 If you donot want this behavior, please remove the '&'.